-The percent share of positions analysed on the basis of non-financial criteria will be permanently higher than:
+The percent share of positions analysed on the basis of non-financial criteria will be permanently higher than: i.
+90% of the portion of net assets made up of debt securities and money market instruments rated investment grade and sovereign debt issued by developed countries;

-- i.
-90% of the portion of net assets made up of debt securities and money market instruments rated investment grade and sovereign debt issued by developed countries; - ii.
-75% of the portion of net assets invested in debt securities and money market instruments with a speculative-grade high-yield credit rating and sovereign debt issued by emerging countries. - o The ESG rating of the portfolio, with regard to non-financial criteria, is higher than the rating of the initial investment universe.
+ii.
+75% of the portion of net assets invested in debt securities and money market instruments with a speculative-grade high-yield credit rating and sovereign debt issued by emerging countries.

+o The ESG rating of the portfolio, with regard to non-financial criteria, is higher than the rating of the initial investment universe.

-- o Dialogue primarily focused around our top-priority themes (climate transition, inclusion and fair transition, etc.) and controversies, - o A responsible voting policy for the entire equity scope, - o Active participation in multiple industry working groups (ADEME, Finance for Tomorrow, AFG, Climate Action 100+, etc.) on the strategies implemented in the portfolios (impact, biodiversity, fossil fuel, fair transition, etc.)
+o Dialogue primarily focused around our top-priority themes (climate transition, inclusion and fair transition, etc.) and controversies, o Active participation in multiple industry working groups (ADEME, Finance for Tomorrow, AFG, Climate Action 100+, etc.) on the strategies implemented in the portfolios (impact, biodiversity, fossil fuel, fair transition, etc.)